cjhosken/NCCARenderFarmTools/README.md

 For Windows run `. "./standalone/NCCARenderFarm/launch.ps1"` to run the standalone application.

+## Current TODOs
+1. Fix Drag/Drop
+2. Threading for upload/download (to stop crashes)

 ## TODOs
-1. Fix Broken Root Dir
-2. Fix Drag/Drop
-3. Threading for upload/download (to stop crashes)
-2. Fix the renderfarm server
+1. Fix the renderfarm server
-3. Polish the code and check for bugs
+2. Polish the code and check for bugs
-4. First release
+3. First release
-5. Implement into the machines
+4. Implement into the machines
-6. Public Announcements
+5. Public Announcements

 ## Known Limitations